-Cash Flow-We define free cash flow as cash provided by operating activities less customary capital expenditures, plus the proceeds from asset sales.
+Cash Flow-We define free cash flow as cash provided by operating activities less customary capital expenditures, plus the proceeds from asset sales and taxes paid related to pre-acquisition equity transactions of an acquired company.
 Positive free cash flow represents funds available to invest in significant operating initiatives, to acquire other companies, or to reduce a company's outstanding debt or equity.
 If free cash flow is negative, additional debt or equity is generally required to fund the outflow of cash.
 Free cash flow may be defined differently by other companies.